 But this time, Brian was hardly at the outset of his laughter before Ms. Hart’s eyes shot up from her desk and fixed their gaze on me with laser-sharp focus.
 Ms. Hart then proceeded to march towards my seat, and I gulped, knowing that one way or another: it was coming.

-Ms. Hart would go on to call me out on that day.
+Ms. Hart would go on to call me out that day.
 About how I never took anything seriously.
 About how life wasn’t just some big joke.
 And about how she actually knew just why I was such a clown.

 By then I was used to hearing the first two statements from her, but the idea that she suddenly knew something about my character was different.

-I asked Ms. Hart then, half in curiosity and the other half in a type of defense:
+And so I asked Ms. Hart then, half in curiosity and the other half in a type of defense:

 “Well, just why am I such a clown Miss?”

-It’s then that she slammed me with it:
+That’s when she slammed me with it: